oppia/oppia-web-developer-docs/Revert-and-Regression-Policy.md

 5. Submit a new PR with your original changes + the fixes and tests from (4).
 Make sure to detail the investigation in this new PR, and reference the original issue that tracked the regression.

 Finally, be aware that everyone causes regressions.
 While we have a lot of checks in place to try and avoid regressions from being checked in, they will still happen.
-Focus on learning from the situation rather focusing on the fact that a regression happened
+Focus on learning from the situation rather focusing on the fact that a regression happened.